MechanicalRabbit/DataKnots.jl/doc/src/tutorial.md

     3 │ Daniel A  │
     =#

-Vector functions, such as `mean`, can also be broadcast.
+Vector functions, such as `mean`, can also be used.

     using Statistics: mean